 The probably most useful formatter for string based loggers is structlog.processors.JSONRenderer.
-Advanced log aggregation and analysis tools like logstash offer features like telling them "this is JSON, deal with it" instead of fiddling with regular expressions.
+Advanced log aggregation and analysis tools like Logstash offer features like telling them "this is JSON, deal with it" instead of fiddling with regular expressions.

-More examples can be found in the examples chapter.
 For a list of shipped processors, check out the API documentation.

-Third Party Packages
+3.4.4 Third-Party Packages

+structlog was specifically designed to be as composable and reusable as possible, so whatever you're missing: chances are, you can solve it with a processor!
 Since processors are self-contained callables, it's easy to write your own and to share them in separate packages.

 We collect those packages in our GitHub Wiki and encourage you to add your package too!